brendan-duncan/image/README.md

 [![Build Status](https://travis-ci.org/brendan-duncan/image.svg?branch=master)](https://travis-ci.org/brendan-duncan/image)

+## NOTE
+This is a work in progress major update for the Image library.

 ## Overview

 A Dart library providing the ability to load, save and manipulate images in a variety of different file formats.